ualberta-cmput301/ualberta-cmput301.github.io/content/general/presentation-rubric.md

 # Requirements

 1. Slides
-    * You MUST finish your presentation within the time constraints so please rehearse properly.
-You will lose 2 marks if you run over time.
     * Make sure to use readable fonts.
     * Use short phrases instead of paragraphs of text.
 Avoid crowded text-only slides.
     * Use pictures, diagrams etc., whenever possible.